-THIS WAIVER AND AMENDMENT NO. 7 TO NOTE PURCHASE AND GUARANTEE AGREEMENT (this "Amendment") is made as of December 18, 2015 by and among Dairyland USA Corporation, a New York corporation ("Dairyland"), The Chefs' Warehouse Mid-Atlantic, LLC, a Delaware limited liability company ("CW Mid-Atlantic"), Bel Canto Foods, LLC, a New York limited liability company ("Bel Canto"), The Chefs' Warehouse West Coast, LLC, a Delaware limited liability company ("CW West Coast"), and The Chefs' Warehouse of Florida, LLC, a Delaware limited liability company ("CW Florida", and together with Dairyland, CW Mid-Atlantic, Bel Canto and CW West Coast, the "Issuers"), each of the Guarantors whose names appear on the signature pages hereto (together with the Issuers, collectively, the "Obligors"), and each of the holders of the Notes whose names appear on the signature pages hereto (each a "Noteholder" and collectively, the "Noteholders").
+THIS WAIVER AND AMENDMENT NO. 7 TO NOTE PURCHASE AND GUARANTEE AGREEMENT (this "Amendment") is made as of December 18, 2015 by and among Dairyland USA Corporation, a New York corporation ("Dairyland"), The Chefs' Warehouse Mid- Atlantic, LLC, a Delaware limited liability company ("CW Mid-Atlantic"), Bel Canto Foods, LLC, a New York limited liability company ("Bel Canto"), The Chefs' Warehouse West Coast, LLC, a Delaware limited liability company ("CW Florida", and together with Dairyland, CW Mid-Atlantic, Bel Canto and CW West Coast, the "Issuers"), each of the Guarantors whose names appear on the signature pages hereto (together with the Issuers, collectively, the "Obligors"), and each of the holders of the Notes whose names appear on the signature pages hereto (each a "Noteholder" and collectively, the "Noteholders").

-WHEREAS, the Obligors and the Noteholders are party to that certain Note Purchase and Guarantee Agreement dated as of April 17, 2013, as amended by that certain Amendment No. 1 to Note Purchase and Guarantee Agreement dated as of July 23, 2014, that certain Amendment No. 2 to Note Purchase and Guarantee Agreement dated as of November 4, 2014, that certain Amendment No. 3 to Note Purchase and Guarantee Agreement dated as of December 3, 2014, that certain Amendment No. 4 to Note Purchase and Guarantee Agreement dated as of January 9, 2015, that certain Supplemental Note Purchase and Guarantee Agreement and Amendment Agreement dated as of April 6, 2015 and that certain Amendment No. 6 to Note Purchase and Guarantee Agreement dated as of July 1, 2015 (as so amended and supplemented, and as may be further amended, restated, supplemented or otherwise modified from time to time, the "Note Purchase Agreement"), pursuant to which the Issuers issued and sold (i) \$100,000,000 in aggregate principal amount of their Guaranteed Senior Secured Notes due April 17, 2023 (as amended, restated or otherwise modified from time to time pursuant to Section 18 of the Note Purchase Agreement, the "Series A Notes"), and (ii) \$25,000,000 in aggregate principal amount of their 5.80% Series B Guaranteed Senior Secured Notes due October 17, 2020 (as amended, restated or otherwise modified Senior Secured Notes due October 17, 2020 (as amended, restated or otherwise B Guaranteed Senior Secured Notes due October 17, 2020 (as amended, restated or otherwise modified Senior Secured Notes due October 17, 2020 (as amended, restated or otherwise B Guaranteed Senior Secured Notes due October 17, 2020 (as amended, restated or otherwise modified from time to time pursuant to Section 18 of the Note Purchase Agreement, the "Series B Notes"; and together with the Series A Notes, collectively, the "Notes");
+WHEREAS, the Obligors and the Noteholders are party to that certain Note Purchase and Guarantee Agreement dated as of April 17, 2013, as amended by that certain Amendment No. 1 to Note Purchase and Guarantee Agreement dated as of July 23, 2014, that certain Amendment No. 2 to Note Purchase and Guarantee Agreement dated as of November 4, 2014, that certain Amendment No. 3 to Note Purchase and Guarantee Agreement dated as of December 3, 2014, that certain Amendment No. 4 to Note Purchase and Guarantee Agreement dated as of January 9, 2015, that certain Supplemental Note Purchase and Guarantee Agreement dated as of July 1, 2015 (as so amended and supplemented, and as may be further amended, restated, supplemented or otherwise modified from time to time, the "Note Purchase Agreement"), pursuant to which the Issuers issued and sold (i)

+\$100,000,000 in aggregate principal amount of their Guaranteed Senior Secured Notes due April 17, 2023 (as amended, restated or otherwise modified from time to time pursuant to Section 18 of the Note Purchase Agreement and including any such notes issued in substitution therefor pursuant to Section 13 of the Note Purchase Agreement, the "Series A Notes"), and (ii) \$25,000,000 in aggregate principal amount of their 5.80% Series B Guaranteed Senior Secured Notes due October 17, 2020 (as amended, restated or otherwise modified from time to time pursuant to Section 18 of the Note Purchase Agreement and including any such notes issued in substitution therefor pursuant to Section 18 of the Note Purchase Agreement and including any such notes issued in substitution therefor pursuant to Section 18 of the Note Purchase Agreement and including any such notes issued in substitution therefor pursuant to Section 18 of the Note Purchase Agreement and including any such notes issued in substitution therefor pursuant to Section 18 of the Note Purchase Agreement and including any such notes issued in substitution therefor pursuant to Section 13 of the Note Purchase Agreement and including any such notes issued in substitution therefor pursuant to Section 13 of the Note Purchase Agreement with the Series A Notes, collectively, the "Notes");